seonkyoo/home/_pages/1_about.md

 <!-- My research centers on model-data fusion, combining process-based models with data-driven methods, to improve predictive capability and understanding of hydrogeological systems.  -->

 My research centers on the integration of physical and data sciences, aiming at improving fundamental understanding and characterizing uncertainty of flow, transport, and reaction in hydrological systems.
-I combine theoretical and computaional approaches such as extreme value theory, Bayesian anlysis, fractals, stochastic modeling, machine learning, and computational fluid dynamics.
-I currently study anomalous transport and mixing-induced reaction in fractured media, and inverse problems for characterizing mass transoprt in heterogeneous media.
+I combine theoretical and computational approaches such as extreme value theory, Bayesian analysis, fractals, stochastic modeling, machine learning, and computational fluid dynamics.
+I currently study anomalous transport and mixing-induced reaction in fractured media, and inverse problems for characterizing mass transport in heterogeneous media.

 I received my Ph.D. from Massachusetts Institute of Technology in 2016.
 My PhD thesis was on developing computationally efficient subsurface flow models and inverse modeling methods to characterize hydrogeological parameters.